-Suppose the function traceAt-Ao is identically zero, that makes the integral over it within every interval t0,t to be zero, and therefore exponentiating this integral always equals to 1, which implies that detPt=detPt0 for all t0 & t.
-Since t0 & t are arbitrary, we must have detPt=detPt0≡c form some constant c which does not depent on either t0 or t.
-If traceAt-Ao is some function of t that is not identically zero, then the term detPt0et0ttraceAτ-Aodτ is a non-constant function of t, that makes detPt to be a non-constant function of t.
+If the traceAt-Ao is identically zero, then the integral over the trace within each interval t0,t is zero, so exponentiating this integral gives unity, which implies that detPt=detPt0 for all t0 and t.
+Since t0 and t are arbitrary, we must have detPt=detPt0≡c for a constant c that does not depend on either t0 or t.
+If traceAt-Ao is a function of t that is not identically zero, then the term detPt0et0ttraceAτ-Aodτ is a non-constant function of t, so detPt is a non-constant function of t.

-The above property gives us a motivation to find a family of LPTV System Matrix, At, so that the periodic part of its Transition Matrix, Pt, has the property of a constant determinant, which should give us a significant information to compute Pt.
-We will see that the value this determinant can be arbitrary due to Pt can be defined up to scaling factor among other properties, and also, we can perform some mathematical manipulation in order to achieve always the property of a constant determinant for Pt.
+The above property motivates us to find a family of LPTV system matrices At where the periodic part Pt of the transition matrix has a constant determinant, which should give us significant information for computing Pt.
+We will see that the value of this determinant is arbitrary because, among other things, Pt can be defined up to a scaling factor.
+In addition, a mathematical manipulation can always produce a constant determinant for Pt.

-Non-Uniqueness of LPTV Transition Matrix Decomposition
+Nonunique Decomposition of LPTV Transition Matrix

-On one hand, for every initial condition, exists a unique solution to an LTV differential Equation depends on the Transition Matrix.
-On the other hand, we can see that Transition Matrix decomposition WRT the periodic function matrix Pt and the constant matrix R is not unique.
-We can see this from the following observations.
+On the one hand, a unique solution to a LTV ODE that depends on the transition matrix exists for every initial condition.
+On the other hand, the decomposition of the transition matrix into the product of the periodic-function matrix Pt and the constant matrix R is not unique.
+This is shown in the following sections.

 Similarity Transformation of R

-Suppose that constant matrix R is decomposed to another similar constant matrix R in the following sense.
+Suppose that a constant matrix R is decomposed into another similar constant matrix R so that: